Welcome to West Valley College Transfer Center

 I went to assist.org, and instead of indicating the course I need to take, it shows “No course articulated.”
 What does that mean?

 The “No course articulated” notation indicates that an equivalent course for that requirement or recommendation is not currently offered at West Valley.
 If it’s recommended, you simply will take that course after you transfer.
 If it’s a requirement, you should see what other local community colleges offer it.
+It is recommended that you meet with a counselor to discuss your options.

 Do I need to inform someone at West Valley if I want to obtain an Associate Degree for Transfer (AA-T/AS-T, ADT)?